Do you know which essential oils are best for cleaning? Or what about for disinfecting?

 Safety & Cautions:

 Always keep your essential oils out of the reach of children.
 Ingesting a couple of teaspoons of some oils could be fatal.

 Generally, don’t use any oils on young children’s skin, and especially keep the eucalyptus and peppermint away from their faces, as they can cause some children to have difficulty breathing.
 Essential oils should also be used with caution by pregnant women: most oils are okay to use in a vapouriser, but not necessarily on your skin, so use gloves when cleaning with essential oils.
 In particularly, rosemary and peppermint should generally be avoided in pregnancy.

 For more information on essential oil safety, the booklet Using Essential Oils Safely by Lea Harris is a good resource.
-It’s available here (for free).
+It’s available here (edited to add: this book is no longer free, but there is a wealth of information on her blog).

 Which brand of essential oil should you use?